Baby dies awaiting evacuation from besieged Syrian enclave

 (CNN)A six-month-old baby who was on a list of critically ill people to be evacuated from Syria's besieged Eastern Ghouta has died, a medical organization said Wednesday.

-Katr Alnada was number 18 on the list of just 29 people that were granted passage by the Syrian regime to Damascus for medical treatment, according to Mohamad Katoub, an advocacy manager for the Syrian American Medical Society (SAMS) in neighboring Turkey.
+Katr Alnada was number 18 on the list of just 29 people that were granted passage to the capital, Damascus, for medical treatment under a people-swap agreement between the Syrian government and a rebel group, according to Mohamad Katoub, an advocacy manager for the Syrian American Medical Society (SAMS) in neighboring Turkey.

 "When (the) local team reached her they found that she died weeks ago," he wrote on Twitter.

+The baby was to be transferred to a hospital in the capital after the rebel group Jaish Al-Islam agreed to hand over prisoners in exchange for the evacuations, according to Katoub.
+The rebel group also confirmed the deal to Reuters, saying it would hand over 29 prisoners for 29 people in need of care, 18 of which are children.

+The agreement broke a months-long deadlock and the first four people, including three children, were transferred overnight, said Ingy Sedky, a spokeswoman for the International Committee of the Red Cross in Syria.
+Humanitarian organizations had been pleading for months to allow the transfers.

 Eastern Ghouta is one of Syria's last rebel strongholds, but it has been under siege by regime forces for more than four years.
-Syrian president Bashar al-Assad had repeatedly refused aid into the enclave and evacuations out of it.
+Syrian President Bashar al-Assad had repeatedly refused aid into the enclave and evacuations out of it.
+Assad's government has accused rebel groups there of using civilians as human shields.

-SAMS reports that at least 17 patients have died over the past few months in the enclave because they were not able to access medical care, the group said.
+SAMS reports that at least 17 patients have died over the past few months in the enclave because they were not able to access medical care.

-But in an agreement with the Syrian government, evacuations began from the enclave overnight of the 29 people -- including 18 children -- to hospitals in the capital, Damascus, several aid agencies said.

-The evacuees were "suffering from heart disease, cancer, kidney failure and blood diseases, in addition to cases requiring advanced surgery that are not available in the besieged area," SAMS said.
-Four people were evacuated overnight and the other 25 would be moved "over the coming days."
+According to SAMS, the evacuees are "suffering from heart disease, cancer, kidney failure and blood diseases, in addition to cases requiring advanced surgery that are not available in the besieged area."

-But SAMS warned that the situation had "reached breaking point" and that 641 people require urgent medical attention.
-Other humanitarian organizations have been pleading for months with the Syrian government to allow the critically ill to leave.
+There have been no evacuations since the four overnight, said the ICRC's Sedky, but she added that they were expected to resume Wednesday night.

+"The operation yesterday went very smoothly and we managed to transfer the medical cases safely to their destination to receive necessary treatment in Damascus," she said, adding that family members were allowed to accompany patients.

+When asked why so few people had so far been evacuated, she said: "Usually this type of operation is very complicated, involving coordination with different parties to make sure people on the way will be protected and get out safely from the area.
+Security guarantees are very important for us, so it will be a lengthy process."

-It is not clear if the Syrian government will agree to more than 29 evacuations and there are concerns over how the evacuees will be treated, having come from a rebel-held area and into Assad's center of power in Damascus.
+It is not clear if the Syrian government and rebel groups will agree to more than 29 evacuations.
+There are also concerns over how the evacuees will be treated, having come from a rebel-held area and into Assad's center of power in Damascus.

 The UN's humanitarian chief in Syria, Jan Egeland, said on December 21 that a nine-month-old baby had died in Eastern Ghouta due to acute malnutrition and respiratory complications.